zbyszeksmiechowicz/microgateway/kubernetes/docs/automatic_sidecar.md

    -r, --api_base_path        API Base path needed if its Private Cloud -u, --user                 * Apigee Admin Email
-   -p, --password             * Apigee Admin Password -t, --token                * Apigee Oauth Token
-   -n, --namespace            Namespace where your application is deployed.
+   -p, --password             * Apigee Admin Password -t, --token                * Apigee Oauth Token File (Absolute Path) -n, --namespace            Namespace where your application is deployed.
 Default is default -k, --key                  * Edgemicro Key.
 If not specified it will generate.
    -s, --secret               * Edgemicro Secret.
 If not specified it will generate.